weltliteratur/vossanto/README.md

 Automatic extraction of Vossian Antonomasia from large newspaper corpora.

-Based on an idea by Frank Fischer (see see
+Based on an idea by Frank Fischer (see
 [Der Umblätterer: Vossianische Antonomasie](http://www.umblaetterer.de/datenzentrum/vossianische-antonomasien.html)).

 First results will be presented at the DHd conference in Bern